-IDEA values the opinions of its students and parents/guardians, and the public it serves.
-Parents/guardians and students have the right to express their views through appropriate informal and formal processes.
+IDEA values the opinions of its Students and legal guardians, and the public it serves.
+Legal guardians and Students have the right to express their views through appropriate informal and formal processes.

-The Board of Directors encourages parents/guardians to discuss their concerns and complaints through informal meetings with the principal.
+The Board of Directors encourages legal guardians to discuss their concerns and complaints through informal meetings with the principal.
 Concerns and complaints should be expressed as soon as possible to allow early resolution at the lowest possible administrative level.

-Neither the Board of Directors nor any IDEA employee shall unlawfully retaliate against a parent/guardian or student for voicing a concern or complaint.
+Neither the Board of Directors nor any IDEA employee shall unlawfully retaliate against a legal guardian or Student for voicing a concern or complaint.
 The complete complaint policy is available upon request from the School.